Home » Kitchen » Dog Treats Recipes » 3 Ingredient Dog Treats Recipe

 How many treats should I give my dog per day?

 The number of treats to give your dog daily depends on size, age, and overall diet.
 Generally, treats should make up no more than 10% of your dog’s daily caloric intake.
-It’s important to balance treats with regular meals to avoid overfeeding.
+It’s essential to balance treats with regular meals to avoid overfeeding.

 Are homemade dog treats more nutritious than store-bought ones?